APSC Exam 2025: Your Ultimate Opportunity Guide

 • Make a study schedule: Create a schedule that systematically covers all the subjects and topics.
 Give each subject enough time, and review frequently to help retain what you have learned.

-• Refer to Reliable Study Materials: Compile trustworthy study materials that conform with the APSC syllabus, such as textbooks, reference books, and online resources.
-To ensure accuracy and relevance, use resources from reliable sources.
+• Refer to Reliable Study Materials: Compile trustworthy study materials, such as textbooks, reference books, and online resources, that conform with the Assam Public Service Commission syllabus.
+Use resources from reliable sources to ensure accuracy and relevance.

 • Practice Question Papers from the Previous Year: To become familiar with the exam format, time constraints, and question categories, solve the prior year’s test problems.